siqirua/tp/docs/DeveloperGuide.md

 1. Editing the data file manually.

-   1. Open `scoreBook.json`.
+   1. Open `studentBook.json`, `scoreBook.json` or `gradedComponentBook.json`.
-   2. Edit the score field of any student in the file.
+   2. Edit the field of any student, student score or graded component in the file.
    3. Run the program.
-      Expected: The score field for the particular student will be updated.
+      Expected: The edited field for the particular student, student score or graded component will be updated.

 1. _{ more test cases …​ }_